-Well as a Christian, I feel that God is very interested in helping us in our daily lives.
-Why wouldn’t he want to help us lose weight if it’s something we need for good health?
+Well, as a Christian I feel that God is very interested in helping us in our daily lives.
+Why wouldn’t he want to help us lose weight if it’s something we need for greater health?
 The Bible tells us in John 10:10 that Satan came to steal, kill and destroy but I (Christ) came to give (you) life, and more abundantly.

-I think we can all agree that science has effectively shown us that being overweight can put a lot of strain on our bodies.
+I think we can all agree that research points to the fact that being overweight can put a lot of strain on our health.
 We know that it is one of the main causes of major diseases, including high blood pressure, heart disease and diabetes.
 Studies show that it can even put us at a higher risk for cancer.
 My husband Randy was able to lose over 80 pounds by simply applying God’s word and changing his diet to a low carb keto one.

 Is it possible to ask God to help us lose weight?
-To answer this question we first need to ask ourselves the truly honest question; Do we really want to lose weight?
-I can almost hear everyone yelling back at me.
+To answer this question we first need to ask ourselves an honest question; Do we really want to lose weight?
 What?
 Are you kidding me?
 Of course I do!
 However, you may be surprised to know that many who try to lose weight self -sabotage themselves.

-This why you may have seen people lose sometimes even large amounts of weight only to regain it again.
+This why some people may manage to lose a large amount of weight only to regain it all back and then some.
 Why?
 Because they truly are not ready to embrace a life that is so radically different from what they are accustomed to.

-There may be countless reasons why, and many that they have never even taken the time to examine before.
-Perhaps, there are things in their past that they have chosen to ignore or pushed back, and to open that door would be too painful.
+There may be countless reasons why a person is truly not ready.
+Perhaps, there are things in their past that they have chosen to ignore or push back.
+The idea of opening these doors can be too painful.

-The unfortunate thing is that in order to be completely free we need to be willing to peel the onion layers of our life.
-To ask ourselves the difficult and sometimes even painful questions.
-Questions like, why did we resort to food for comfort?
-When did we use it to self -medicate?
+The unfortunate thing is that in order to be completely free we need to be willing to peel some painful layers back.
+It’s not easy to face why we turn to food for comfort.
+Why did we begin to use food to self -medicate?
 Why did we give up?
-Simply it’s easier to just not address the core issues.
+It’s so much easier to just ignore the core root issues.

-Let’s look at a bible story where Jesus asks a similar question.
+Let’s look at a Bible story where Jesus asks a question that catches us by surprise.
 The story is found in John 5: 1-9, here we find a man that had been ill for 38 years and he was surrounded by others who were in a similar situation.
-They gathered at the Pool of Bethesda in Jerusalem where history showed that every so often an angel would disturb the waters, and whoever entered the water first would be healed.
-But understand that this was not an easy task, after all if you could not get up, who would help you into the waters?
+The sick gathered at the Pool of Bethesda in Jerusalem where history showed that every so often an angel would disturb the waters, and whoever entered the water first would be healed.

-Yet something shocking happens, our loving Jesus asks this man what seems to be a pretty insensitive question, “Do you want to be made well?”
-Wow, talk about not holding back!
+Something shocking happens in this story as our loving Jesus asks this man what seems to be a pretty insensitive question, “Do you want to be made well”?
 Why would he be so direct?
 How many of us would have been tempted to reply with some smart sarcastic answer.
 “No Jesus don’t mind me, I love this life of sitting around the pool and feeling lousy”.

 However, what is Jesus really asking the man?
 Is he not asking him if he wants to truly change?
 Jesus when looking intently at this man must have seen something to rightfully ask this.
 What did Jesus see?
 Perhaps, he saw a man who had grown comfortable in his surroundings.
 Maybe, the idea of new life would be too frightening, after all everyone around the pool knew him as the guy who had been there for years.
 His location and pain had become part of his identity.

-It was in this predictable environment that he shared his life, told everyone about his plight, gained sympathy and felt part of a community.
-What would he talk about?
+It was in this predictable environment that the crippled man shared his life, told everyone about his plight, gained sympathy and felt part of a community.
+What would he talk about once he became whole?
 Where would he hang out?
 Who would be his friends?
-It had become his identity.
+His sickness had become a place of safety.

 The reality is that although Jesus spoke the word, the healing power of God could only manifest until the man assumed the responsibility of choosing to be whole and risking the possibility of his life never being the same.
-This is the case for us today.
-For true change to occur we must bend our will.
-We must be willing to do things differently, no matter how uncomfortable or unfamiliar it may be.
+This is still the case for us today.
+For real change to occur we must be willing to bend our will.
+We must do things differently, no matter how uncomfortable or unfamiliar it may be.

-We must to take chances!
-This sometimes means changing just about everything in our lives in order to get the results we are hoping for.
+Sometimes, this means changing just about everything in our lives in order to get the results we are hoping for.
 Are you willing to make a complete about face?
 What if that means there will be people who will no longer be by your side?
 Would you be willing to embrace a life where you find your voice?
-Where you are not afraid to say no to something because you know it’s not in your best interest?
-Or will you continue to stay comfortable for the sake of not stirring the waters, because people are not used to you voicing your opinion?
+Or will you continue to stay comfortable for the sake of not stirring the waters, because people are not accustomed to you voicing your opinion?